DenDen047/SpatialNetworks/README.md

                         Specify only if Activations used.
   --model MODEL         Path to saved model.
   --save SAVE           Path (folder) where generated models will be saved.

+## Score

+usage: main.py score [-h] --hyperparams HYPERPARAMS --models MODELS --input {sequential,concatenate,mix} [--datasets DATASETS [DATASETS ...]] --tensorboard TENSORBOARD [--task] [--train] [--root ROOT]

+optional arguments:
+  -h, --help            show this help message and exit --hyperparams HYPERPARAMS
+                        JSON file containing hyperparameters.
+Defaults probably shouldn't be changed as those are more related to hyperparameters search rather than experiments.
+If you want to find best model on given task, use shell wrapper "find" inside /src.
+  --models MODELS       Path (folder) containing splitted models (from split step).
+  --input {sequential,concatenate,mix}
+                        Type of input (how data will be presented for the neural net).
+Available modes: - "Sequential" - "Mix" - "Concatenate" This option is case insensitive.
+  --datasets DATASETS [DATASETS ...]
+                        Name of torchvision datasets used in experiment. - Provided datasets have to be proper object from torchvision.datasets. - Provided datasets need the same input shape. - Provided datasets need CAN
+                        HAVE varying number of labels (modulo will be taken).
+This option is case sensitive.
+Default: ["MNIST", "FashionMNIST", "KMNIST", "QMNIST"]
+  --tensorboard TENSORBOARD
+                        Where results will be saved to tensorboard --task                Type of Sampler used for sequential inputs.
+Either 'Random' (for random access across all tasks)or 'Task' (iterate over task sequentially as well).
+Only used when --input is chosen to be sequential and has to be specified in this case.
+Default: Random --train               Whether to use training or validation dataset to perform scoring.
+  --root ROOT           Where downloaded datasets will be saved.
+By default inside your temporary folder.